 For this recipe, you’ll only need three ingredients: Japanese sweet potato (satsumaimo), lemon, and sugar.

-Some variations of this recipe may include mirin, soy sauce, and so on, but I personally enjoy the sweet potatoes in its simplest flavor.
+Some variations of this recipe may include mirin, soy sauce, and so on, but I personally enjoy the sweet potatoes in their simplest flavor.
 You can experiment with the additional seasonings as you like.

-The Importance of the Otoshibuta (Drop Lid) for Simmering Food
+The Importance of the Otoshibuta (Drop Lid)

 In this recipe, you will see this unfamiliar Japanese kitchen tool called otoshibuta (落し蓋), or a drop lid being used.